DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 ### Styles

-All styles must go in a `style` tag within the `head` of the document, and must contain the `amp-custom` attribute.
+All styles must go in a `style` tag within the `head` of the document, which must contain the `amp-custom` attribute.

 ```html
 ...